axew3/BennyPQ/README.md

 ## 🤝 Credits

-Powered by a compiled version of the authoritative Paul Miller **Noble** post-quantum cryptography libraries for ML-KEM and ML-DSA.
+Powered by a compiled version of the authoritative [Noble post-quantum](https://github.com/paulmillr/noble-post-quantum) cryptography libraries for ML-KEM and ML-DSA.

 Developed by **axew3** — [axew3.com](https://axew3.com)